bruin-data/ingestr/docs/supported-sources/facebook-ads.md

 Facebook Ads requires a few steps to set up an integration, please follow the guide dltHub [has built here](https://dlthub.com/docs/dlt-ecosystem/verified-sources/facebook_ads#setup-guide).

-Once you complete the guide, you should have an Access_Token and Account ID .
-Let's say your access_token is `abcdef` and account_id is `1234` , here's a sample command that will copy the data from Facebook Ads into a duckdb database:
+Once you complete the guide, you should have an access token and an Account ID.
+Let's say your `access_token` is `abcdef` and `account_id` is `1234`, here's a sample command that will copy the data from Facebook Ads into a DuckDB database:

 ```sh
 ingestr ingest \